vertica/VerticaPy/docs/source/verticapylab_gs.rst

 - QueryProfiler: profile a query or set of queries to investigate reasons for slow performance.
 You can either load an existing QueryProfiler object or create one from scratch.
 After you load or create a QueryProfiler object, a window opens with an interactive version of the query plan.
-- Data Science Essentials: explore a set of interactive data science tutorials that walk through some of the capabilities of VerticaPy.
+- Data Science Essentials: explore a set of interactive data science tutorials that walk through some of the amazing capabilities of VerticaPy.